Jayalakshmi-02/Bird-Classification-CNN/dataset/README.md

 ## Bird Species Classification Dataset

+### Dataset Overview

+This dataset was created for a bird species classification project using deep learning and transfer learning.
+The dataset contains images of three bird species: Eagle, Flamingo, and Owl.
+The images were prepared and organized for image classification using transfer learning models.

+### Dataset Statistics

-- **Total images:** 1,235
+- **Total Images:** 1,234

-- **Classes:** 3
+- **Number of Classes:** 3
-  - Eagle: 600  images
+  - Eagle: 599 images
   - Flamingo: 189 images
   - Owl: 446 images

-## Data Source
-Images were collected using a **custom web crawler** built with Python.

-### Web Crawler Tools Used:
-- `requests` library for downloading images
-- `BeautifulSoup` for parsing HTML
-- `PIL/Pillow` for image processing
-- `io.BytesIO` for handling image data

-### Collection Process:
-1. Searched for bird species images using web scraping
-2. Downloaded images from multiple online sources
-3. Filtered and validated images
-4. Removed duplicates and corrupted files

-## Dataset Split
+### Dataset Split

+The dataset was divided into training, validation, and testing sets using a 70:15:15 ratio.

-- Training: 70% (~863 images)
+- Training: 863 images (70%)
-- Validation: 15% (~185 images)
+- Validation: 185 images (15%)
-- Testing: 15% (~186 images)
+- Testing: 186 images (15%)

+### Data Collection

+Images were collected from online bird image sources and organized into separate folders according to their species.
+Duplicate and corrupted images were removed to improve dataset quality and ensure better model performance.

-## Data Preprocessing
+### Data Preprocessing

+Before training, the following preprocessing techniques were applied:

-- Standardized all images to 224×224 pixels
+- Resized all images to 224 × 224 pixels
-- Converted to RGB format
+- Converted images to RGB format
+- Normalized pixel values using rescaling (1/255)
-- Applied data augmentation (rotation, zoom, flip) during training
+- Applied data augmentation during training:
+  - Rotation
+  - Horizontal Flip
+  - Zoom
+  - Width Shift
+  - Height Shift

+### Training Configuration

+- Image Size: 224 × 224
+- Batch Size: 32
+- Epochs: 50
+- Number of Classes: 3

+### Models Used

+The following transfer learning models were trained and evaluated:

+- ResNet50
+- DenseNet121
+- MobileNetV3Large

+### Evaluation Metrics

+The models were evaluated using:

+- Accuracy
+- Mean Average Precision (mAP)
+- Confusion Matrix
+- Training Time

-## Note
+### Note

-The full dataset is stored in Google Drive due to file size limits.
+The dataset and trained model files are stored in Google Drive and are not included in this GitHub repository due to file size limitations.